jcuervas/vuex-typescript-firebase/README.md

 #### Local development
 To use app and local environment without affecting production project just start the emulators and set NODE_ENV=dev. yarn dev will automatically set env to dev.
-With emulators running, just access to ui and create a user to login at remotion back office.
+With emulators running, just access to ui and create a user to login.
 ```bash
 yarn emulators
 ```